 Who is the meeting owner?

 Every meeting has an owner.
 There is invariably a single person who has ultimate authority over the meeting objectives, budget, format, and content.
 A common problem for meeting designers is that they are approached for assistance by someone other than the meeting owner (who may not even be aware that a meeting designer exists or is needed.)
-That’s certainly the case here, and when the meeting owner cannot be worked with directly, any design work performed will be wasted if the meeting owner is not convinced of its value by the intermediary with whom you’re working.
+That’s certainly the case here.
+When you can’t work directly with the meeting owner, any design work performed will be wasted if the meeting owner is not convinced of its value by the intermediary with whom you’re working.

 Who is the meeting designer working for?